 Yet, amidst the fervour surrounding women’s cricket, an uncommon aspect often escapes the spotlight: the nuanced differences in equipment and playing conditions compared to men’s cricket.
 Specifically, the weight and dimensions of the cricket ball undergo alterations in women’s cricket, reflecting the unique dynamics of the game.

-In women’s cricket, the weight of the cricket ball ranges from 140 grams to 151 grams, tailored to suit the distinct playing styles and requirements of female players.
+In women’s cricket, the actual weight of women’s cricket ball weight ranges from 140 grams to 151 grams, tailored to suit the distinct playing styles and requirements of female players.
 Additionally, the ball’s circumference is adjusted accordingly and must fall within the range of 20.5 to 22 centimetres.
 These specifications ensure optimal performance and fairness on the field, accommodating the strengths and nuances of women’s cricket.

 Beyond the ball, other aspects of the game undergo modifications in women’s cricket, including the dimensions of boundaries and the inner circle.
 Although subtle, these adjustments are pivotal in creating an environment conducive to female players’ unique skill sets and strategies.